 I will even go as far as saying that when I first looked at the images of one hostel, I couldn’t even tell it was a hostel.
 Nice exterior, en-suite double rooms.
 These features really went against everything I had come to understand a hostel to be.

 Don’t get me wrong, I am sure if I had gone travelling alone whilst in my 20’s, a dormitory in a hostel would have been ideal.
-Not only are they after-all cheap, they are also extremely social-able places.
+Not only are they after-all cheap, but they are also extremely social-able places.
 However, I am not in my 20’s and the thought of sharing a room with people I don’t know is now the last thing that appeals to me.

 With all of these thoughts firmly stuck in my head I was very reluctant to book anything with hostel in its title, even if it did promote double bedrooms but as always, Paul was determined that we mix up our trip a little by staying in various accommodation in various price brackets.
 I have to say now, looking back and reflecting on my behaviour, I was a bit of a spoilt brat.
 No longer will I simply assume that a hostel is a dive; a place you go when money is so tight and you have no other options.

 Of course, I am also not that naive.
 I am pretty sure that these places do exist and that research is the key to success even when it comes to hostels.
 Therefore planning using local websites like this one which provides all the latest articles about Koh Lanta is important.
-I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still want to save money whilst travelling but stay in a bit of comfort.
+I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still wants to save money whilst travelling but stay in a bit of comfort.